Liisa Lahti

 Examples include:

 • Farol & Ors v Clydesdale Bank & National Australia Bank [2024] EWHC 593 (Ch).
-Acting for the Claimants in a 12-week trial about the bank’s entitlement to charge certain amounts as break costs upon the early repayment of its fixed rate tailored business loans (with Andrew Onslow KC and Lisa Lacob).
+Acting for the Claimants in a 12-week trial in 2023 and appeal scheduled for 2025 (settled before appeal hearing) about the bank’s entitlement to charge certain amounts as break costs upon the early repayment of its fixed rate tailored business loans (with Andrew Onslow KC, and on appeal Mark Howard KC).
+Issues included misrepresentation, unjust enrichment and unfair relationship.
+Some 800 claimants in claimant group.

-• Acting for a bank in defence of claims relating to vishing and cyber-attacks on customers of the bank (2016-present) (with Raymond Cox KC of Fountain Court and as sole counsel).
+• Acting for a bank in defence of claims relating to vishing and cyber-attacks on customers of the bank (2016 onwards) (with Raymond Cox KC of Fountain Court and as sole counsel).

 • Advising customers of banks whose accounts have been frozen or payments stopped due to concerns about sanctions.